Assignment Markets with Budget Constraints: Assignment markets with binding budget constraints

+With hard budget constraints, maximizing aggregate surplus does not lead to an outcome in the core in our model.
+Suppose we have a single good, a bidder 1 with $v_1=6$ and a budget of $b^1=3$ and a second bidder with a value of $v_2=10$ and a budget of $b^2=2$.
+Assigning the good to bidder 2 is not in the core as the seller can form a blocking coalition with bidder 1.
+In what follows, we aim for outcomes in the core, which are strongly Pareto-optimal in this environment.

-This equivalence no longer remains true if bidders have binding budgets: in general, a core outcome needs not be a competitive equilibrium, and different core outcomes might generate very different welfare. \begin{example} For a very simple example, consider two bidders $1, 2$ and one item $A$.
-Suppose that $v_1(A) = 6$ and $v_2(A) = 10$.
+As we discussed in the previous section, without budget constraints the set of competitive equilibria coincides with the (strong) core, which in particular implies strong Pareto optimality.
+With budget constraints this statement is not true anymore.
+It is easy to see that in a market with budget constraints competitive equilibria might fail to exist, as the following example shows: \begin{example} Consider two bidders $1, 2$ and one item $A$.
+Suppose that $v_1(A) = 6$ and $v_2(A) = 100$.
 Both bidders have the same budget $b^1 = b^2 = 1$.
-It is easy to see that there are two core outcomes: either bidder $1$ or $2$ receives $A$ for a price of $1$, while the other bidder does not receive an item.
-Both core outcomes are no competitive equilibria, since the bidder $i$ not receiving $A$ does not receive an item in $D_i(p) = \{A\}$.
-This bidder thus envies the other.
-Moreover, one core outcome generates a welfare of $6$, while the other generates a welfare of $10$.
-Ignoring budgets, the above LP-formulation would assign item $A$ to bidder $2$ at a price $p(A) \in [6,10]$ - no such price is feasible when considering the budget constraints. \end{example}
+It is easy to see that there are two core outcomes: either bidder $1$ or bidder $2$ receives $A$ for a price of \$1, while the other bidder does not receive an item.
+However, the item is still in his demand set and thus not a competitive equilibrium. \end{example}

+This point was already raised by \citet{talman2015efficient}, who suggested focusing on a core outcome in assignment markets with binding budget constraints.
+Core outcomes are stable and thus desirable.
+They also show that in an assignment market \textit{with} budget constraints the core can differ from the strong core and the strong core can be empty.

+\begin{example} Similar to the previous example, there are again two buyers and a single good; let both have value $v_i(A)=6$ for the item and a budget of $b^i=1$.
+The (weak) core allocations are those where one buyer gets the item and pays \$1.
+These are no \emph{strong} core allocations, since the buyer who does not receive the item can form a coalition with the seller.
+In this coalition, the seller's utility would not change (he simply receives $1$ from the buyer), so it \emph{weakly} increases, while the utility of the buyer of the new coalition \emph{strictly} increases (from $0$ to $6-2 = 4$). \end{example}

+While strong core solutions are demanding and might not exist, it is desirable to look for strongly Pareto-optimal outcomes in markets with budget constraints.
+In a quasilinear utility model of an assignment market, $v_i(j)$ represents the value or willingness-to-pay of good $j$ in terms of money $p$.
+As in the case without binding budget constraints, one might care about assigning a good to a bidder whose value is a billion as compared to one whose value is a million dollars, even though it only gets a payment of a million dollars no matter to whom it assigns the good to.

+Example \ref{ex:example1} shows that the allocation maximizing surplus among assignments in the core are strongly Pareto-optimal.
+One might argue that this is a knife-edge case and that if bidder 1 had a budget of $1+\varepsilon$, then the only core outcome would be to assign the good to bidder 1.
+However, budgets do not need to be equal as the following example shows.